 One of the main causes of urine incontinence is obesity.
 Men and women with high BMIs are twice as likely to suffer from incontinence due to the pressure the weight exerts on the bladder.

 Including more fruits and vegetables in your diet and regular exercise can help maintain a healthy BMI and keep problems at bay.
 Your doctor may also recommend an abdominal belt to keep things down there tight and make sure you aren’t leaking urine.

 To lose weight, you can either visit your dietician and get a recommended diet plan or get some high-intensity exercise.
 Adults are recommended to get 30-45 minutes of high-intensity exercise at least 4 times a week.
 This could include activities such as aerobics, running, swimming, gymming or power yoga.

 Various researches have found a direct link between the practice of yoga and urinary control.

 To note: the process of yoga itself may exert pressure on the pelvic floor muscles, worsening one’s incontinence.
-However, practicing yoga is a long-term investment.
-Simply 20-30 minutes of asanas with an adult diaper, to prevent leaks, could make a world of difference.
+However, practising yoga is a long-term investment.
+Simply 20-30 minutes of asanas with an adult diaper to prevent leaks could make a world of difference.